cmk/profunctor-optics/pref/README.md

 An optic (e.g. one of the types in [`Control.Lens.Type`](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Type.html)) naturally divides into what, for the purposes of this readme, I'll call 'backend' input/outputs (i.e. `s` and `t`, but really any types associated with your resource management layer) and 'frontend' input/outputs (i.e. `a` and `b`, but really any types associated with your domain logic layer).

-If you use the [profunctor](https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/poptics.pdf) encoding (e.g. from [`poptic`](https://github.com/cmk/putil/blob/master/poptic/src/Data/Profunctor/Optic/Types.hs#L20)) instead of the [van Laarhoven](https://www.twanvl.nl/blog/haskell/cps-functional-references) one (e.g. from [`lens`](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Type.html#t:Optic)) you gain precise control over data access with [just the one type variable](https://github.com/cmk/putil/blob/master/poptic/src/Data/Profunctor/Optic/Types.hs#L16) representing a constraint.
+Now if you use the [profunctor](https://www.cs.ox.ac.uk/people/jeremy.gibbons/publications/poptics.pdf) encoding (e.g. from [`poptic`](https://github.com/cmk/putil/blob/master/poptic/src/Data/Profunctor/Optic/Types.hs#L20)) instead of the [van Laarhoven](https://www.twanvl.nl/blog/haskell/cps-functional-references) one (e.g. from [`lens`](http://hackage.haskell.org/package/lens-4.17/docs/Control-Lens-Type.html#t:Optic)) you gain precise control over data access with [just the one type variable](https://github.com/cmk/putil/blob/master/poptic/src/Data/Profunctor/Optic/Types.hs#L16) representing a constraint.
 If you then further combine this `c` with the `c` trick from the "Build Systems à la Carte" paper (see [`Task`](https://hackage.haskell.org/package/build-1.0/docs/Build-Task.html#t:Task)) and existentialize over the two 'backend' types, you get the following [type](https://github.com/cmk/putil/blob/master/pref/src/Data/Profunctor/Reference/PRefs.hs):

 ```